rfattaljaef/rfattaljaef.github.io/_pages/about.md

 * The Economic Ripple Effects of Covid-19, with Francisco Buera, Hugo Hopenhayn, Andy Neumeyer, and Yongseok Shin, June 2020 [pdf](https://www.dropbox.com/s/mx0qifbgiwi6650/Ripples.pdf?dl=0)

-* The Missing Middle in a Broad Cross-Section of Indian Establishments, with Francisco Buera, Reiki Laski, and Nicholas Tracther, in progress
+* The Missing Middle in a Broad Cross-Section of Indian Establishments, with Francisco Buera, Reiko Laski, and Nicholas Tracther, in progress

 * Constrained-Efficiency and the Welfare Effects of Misallocation with Hugo Hopenhayn, November 2019 [pdf](https://www.dropbox.com/s/6yrutojvg68x26z/Constrained_Efficiency_Nov2019.pdf?dl=0)